 Above Joost Schmidt while at the Bauhaus 1924

-They in turn were influencing a new breed of graphic designers that were incubating in the bustle of Manchester City during the late 70s – Ben Kelly, Malcolm Garrett and Peter Saville…
+They, in turn, were influencing a new breed of graphic designers that were incubating in the bustle of Manchester City during the late 70s – Ben Kelly, Malcolm Garrett and Peter Saville…

 Malcolm Garrett's Buzzcocks cover of 1977